SebastianPerilla/cocoTool/README.md

 # cocoTool

-Small Streamlit app for my Uncle (Coco) to parse Excel price sheets, normalize product rows, compute freight / wet-pack / duty costs and produce client-ready pricing exports.
-This is intended to enable him to work more efficiently and, as a result, provide prices to clients as soon as possible.
+Small Streamlit app for my uncle (Coco) to work more efficienyl  with his Excel/XLSX price sheets, product rows, compute freight / wet-pack / duty costs and produce client-ready pricing exports.
+This is intended to enable him to work smarter and as a result, provide prices to clients.

 ## Overview
 cocoTool ingests an Excel workbook (sheet selected by the user), finds the header row, normalizes column names, and runs a sequence of cost calculations to produce final client prices.
 Calculations are separated into classes to keep logic modular and testable.